-Notification Icon Notification Description dvs (Administrator) The currently logged in user , and their access level.
-CathexisVision Premium This represents the Site License .
+Notification Icon Notification Description The username , and their access level.
+This represents the main license of the unit.
 Supplied to Documentation by Cathexis Internal The distributor of the license.
 The cameras notification will only appear to alert the user when cameras are down.
-Clicking on it will allow one to see which cameras these are.
-The licensing notification will be permanently present.
-Click to display information about site licenses.
-The performance monitor notification is permanently present, and allows viewing performance statistics.
+Clicking on it allows one to see which cameras these are.
+Admin The licensing notification will be permanently present, but will change colour depending on licensing status.
+Green indicates a healthy licensing status.
+Orange indicates that there are demo licenses due to expire.
+Red means either missing or expired licenses.
+The performance monitor notification is permanently present, and will allow viewing of performance statistics.
 See the Appendix of this document for a full explanation.
-The connection status icon is permanently present, and indicates the status of the connection to the current site.
-Video Analytics notification .
-Warns the user when an error has occurred which involves one or more of the video feeds on a site.
+The connection status icon is permanently present, and indicates the status of the connection to the current Site. &amp; Video Analytics notification .
+Warns the user when an error has occurred which involves one or more of the video feeds on a Site.
 Failover notification will provide information about the status of existing failover servers.
-Failover data merge icon will provide details about current data merge operations.
+Database volume/slice or performance notification.
+It can also indicate when cameras have been configured to record without being assigned a database Failover database synchronization notification.
+The failover server is transferring recorded footage back to the main server after recovery. - LPR notification.
+It will show an error when there are LPR license/dongle problems. Ô A health alert notificatuin.
+Check the tooltip to see the health status.
+If the primary disk is "full" the health alert will be triggered Tamper detection alarm.
+It will indicate the cameras where a tamper has been detected.
+A gateway notification.
+It is shown if the gateway database couldn't be started

-6 Monitors Tab
+6. Monitors Tab